A better question might be this: What pet can you afford?

 If you’ve already welcomed an animal into your home, lean out your pet costs:

 - Buy food and litter supplies in bulk or find coupons and stock up.

 - Wash and walk your dog yourself.
-It’s good for them and it’s good for you.
+It’s good for them, and it’s right for you.

-- Provide treats for your animals that take time to consume (healthy dental chews or puzzle toys with a treat inside).
+- Provide treats for your animals that take time to consume (healthy dental chews or puzzle toys with a snack inside).

 If you’ve got the itch to care for something, but pet ownership costs seem a bit out of budget, we recommend a succulent plant.
 They’re affordable, low maintenance, and only need water.